jcdvorchak/spopularity/README.md

 *A terrible project idea used as an excuse to practice Scala*

-Calculate users hipster rating based on their favorite tracks and other listening data from Spotify
+Calculate users popularity rating based on their favorite tracks and other listening data from Spotify

 REST API -- https://api.spotify.com/